WilliamBZA/1DayDistributedSystemsThroughPlay/README.md

 * The NanoFramework does not work with Jetbrains Rider.
 * The NanoFramework extenions will not work on 32 bits OSs or ARM platforms.
+  * If you are bringing an ARM CPU machine, then you will have to have access to a cloud VM to do some parts of the workshop development.
+The bulk of the workshop will work on ARM CPU devices though.